︎

 Code de nuit is a project by artist Cécile Paris

-Assisting in the design of a leather Dance-Floor, object for collective practices
+Assisting with the design of a leather dance floor

 Lille (59) / Collector exhibition at Tripostal (05.10.2011 > 01.01.2012) / Design - built /